modulo-dm/workflow/README.md

 - Team: A group that is responsible for a limited number of sections in an overall application.
 - Semver: See http://semver.org
 - Module: A unit of code in the form of a library or framework.
+- Organization: A GitHub organization that groups a collection of repositories together

 #### A word about Teams